seykron/cv/src/cv.en.markdown

 I am a software engineer with almost twenty years of experience in the software industry.
 I am a senior developer specialized in web applications and distributed systems.
-I developed web sites, classic request/response applications, rich applications with heavy UX and components, backend services, infrastructure services like queues and caches, business intelligence and data processing applications, biometrics systems, among others.
-I worked with different architectures such as web services (SOAP), microservices (REST), web sockets, classic request/response (MVC, streaming), among others.
-I have experience with third party APIs and data sources integration.
+I developed static web sites; classic request/response applications; frontend applications with reactive components; different types of APIs; infrastructure services like job schedulers and single sign-ons; data processing applications like ETLs and scrapers;
+and biometrics systems, among others.
+I worked with different architectures and application models such as web services (SOAP), microservices (REST), web sockets, classic request/response (MVC, streaming), batch processing, and CLIs, among others.
+I have used multiple data sources.

-Regarding backend development, I worked with several stacks and frameworks in PHP, Java, Scala, Kotlin and NodeJS.
-Some problems I have solved are user and API authentication (SAML, OIDC), session management, transactions, data access, free text search, distributed services interoperability, static resources management and compression (JavaScript, CSS, images, videos, etc.), multi-language support, geolocalization, data clustering and processing, content storage, application and information security, third party services integration, biometric hardware integration, resiliency and scalability, among others.
+In backend development, I worked with several stacks and frameworks in PHP, Java, Scala, Kotlin and NodeJS.
+Some problems I have solved are user and API authentication (SAML, OIDC), session management, transaction management, data access with multiple data sources, free text search, static resources management and compression (JavaScript, CSS, images, videos, etc.), multi-language support, geolocalization, data clustering and processing, content storage, application and information security, third party services integration, biometric hardware integration, resiliency and scalability, among others.

-Regarding frontend development, I think software design and architecture is more important than mastering specific frameworks.
-Some problems I have solved are the design of reusable components, optimization of resources focused on user experience, cross-domain operations management, customization, user-based features, state management and persistence, language support, among others.
-I have worked with frameworks and utilities such as Vue 2/3, charts.js, jQuery, underscore.js, backbone, jqueryUI, and lessCSS.
+In frontend development, I value software design and architecture more than mastering specific frameworks.
+Some problems I have solved are the implementation of reusable components, resource optimization focused on user experience, cross-domain communication, customization, user-based features, state management and persistence, multi-language features, multitenancy, among others.
+I have worked with frameworks and utilities such as Vue 2/3, React, charts.js, jQuery, and lessCSS.
+I used build tools like webpack, vite, rollup, and babel.
+I did write functional tests using cypress, puppetteer and playwright.

-I think team work and a quality-oriented development process is the key to build good products.
-I usually build solutions based on well-known software architecture principles, good practices and conventions.
-I think that good communication and peer review of code and architecture are some keys for building common knowledge and a good product.
+I think team work and a quality-oriented development process is the key to build good software.
+I build solutions based on well-known software architecture patterns, good practices and conventions.
+Good communication, peer reviews and group design are essential to build a common knowledge base and deliver a good product.

 I support the free software philosophy.
 I am involved in the free software community and I try to contribute whenever possible.
 In my free time I build